 Here are four instances when you should highly consider refinancing your auto loan.

-If you have found that interest rates have dropped even a couple of points since you made your vehicle purchase, it might be a very good idea to look into what options are available as far as a lower payment.
-When looking at the various types of loan options, it’s important to keep in mind that if you purchased a brand new car and are refinancing it, that car is now considered a used car.
-So be sure that you are looking at the correct interest rates when comparing lenders.
+If interest rates have dropped even a couple of points since you made your vehicle purchase, it might be a great time to research options to lower your payment.
+When looking at the various types of auto loan options, keep in mind that if you purchased a brand new car and are refinancing it, that car is now considered a used car.
+Be sure that you are looking at the correct interest rates when comparing lenders.

-Anytime your credit score improves it’s an opportunity to re-evaluate the current loans you have and see how you might be able to save money.
-Maybe when you were in the process of getting your auto loan, you had some issues on your credit report, issues that prevented you from getting a better interest rate but you needed that vehicle.
-Now is an excellent time to go back and see how you can lower that rate.
-Or maybe just paying your auto loan on-time has raised your credit score substantially and you feel that it’s time to reward yourselves with a lower monthly payment.
+Anytime your credit score improves it presents an opportunity to re-evaluate the current loans you have.
+You might be able to save money.
+If you had some issues when getting your initial auto loan, issues that prevented you from getting a better interest rate, now might be an excellent time to go back and see how you can lower that rate.
+Or maybe just paying your auto loan on-time has raised your credit score substantially and you feel that it’s time to reward yourself with a lower monthly payment.

-When you purchased your vehicle maybe you got caught up in words, “0% financing” and thought it was your lucky day!
-You couldn’t wait to sign the papers, but you forgot to read the fine print that says for six months only.
+Did you got caught up in words, “0% financing” when purchasing your vehicle?
+You thought it was your lucky day!
+You couldn’t wait to sign the papers and forgot to read the fine print.
+That "0% financing" was for six months only.
 Now you’re hit with an interest rate you didn’t see coming.
 That means it’s time to refinance!
 It’s easy to get caught up at the dealership with all the excitement of buying a new vehicle that sometimes we overlook that fine print.

-Maybe some financial setbacks came up like you lost your job or you had a raise in your rent.
-The last thing you want to do is default on your car payment, but it sure would be nice if you reduce your payments.
+Life can change in an instant.
+Maybe it's time to see how you could save money by reducing your monthly bills.
 Refinancing your auto loan is a great way to help give you some extra cash.
-Often you can choose a 72-month auto loan instead of the 36-month auto loan, and this will allow you to save on monthly payments and give you some extra cash for those financial setbacks.
+You can choose a 72-month auto loan instead of the 36-month auto loan, which could save you money on monthly payments and give you some extra cash each month.

 Refinancing an auto loan can be done at any point in the life of the loan.
-Stop throwing away money, stop stressing over your current monthly payments and start talking to a Tropical Financial representative about the options available to you when you refinance your loan with TFCU.
-If interested, consider applying today, below.
+Stop throwing away money, stop stressing over your current monthly payments and start talking to a Tropical Financial representative about the options available to you.
+Ready to get started?
+Apply to refinance your auto loan in 10 minutes or less.